ojeffdoria/dashboard/README.md

 # Dashboard

-### Utilizar:
+### Used in this project:
 - Node.js (14.15.3^)
-- Biblioteca de gráficos npm install --save react-chartjs-2 chart.js
+- graphics library / npm install --save react-chartjs-2 chart.js